pujaitridas/ShoeSalesAnalysis/README.md

 # ShoeSalesAnalysis
-This is a case study of analyisng shoe sales using SQL.
+This is a case study of analysing shoe sales using SQL.